Kaduna: Infrastructure

-The infrastructure network in the city are currently being developed under the administration of Nasir el-Rufai.
+The infrastructure network in the city was upgraded by the administration of Governor Nasir el-Rufai with an underpass, flyover structures and streetlight facilities.
 Kaduna has an inland dry port.
-The Nigerian military has several installations in the city including the Nigerian Defence Academy.
+The Nigerian military has several formations and institutions in the city including the Nigerian Defence Academy, and the Air Force Institute of Technology.

 Airport

 The city is served by Kaduna International Airport.
 The airport commenced operations in 1982.
 The Nigerian Air Force maintains a presence in the city.

 Railways

 Kaduna is also on the route of the planned Lagos–Kano Standard Gauge Railway, which has been completed between the national capital of Abuja and Kaduna.
 Trains for Abuja depart from the Rigasa Railway Station in Kaduna.
 Kaduna is an important junction on Nigeria's Cape gauge railway network.
 At Kaduna, a branch line connects the Lagos–Nguru Railway to the Port Harcourt–Maiduguri railway.

 Education

 Kaduna is popularly known as the centre of learning, as evident from the numerous educational institutions located in the state.
 Tertiary Institutions in Kaduna city include: